Many employers continue to struggle with finding workers, even amid positive jobs report

 He says the search for even a few employees has been difficult.

 "More recently we've utilized Careerlink's job board.
 And that's been really helpful.
-We got a huge influx of applicants," Hudson said.
+We got a huge influx of applicants," Griffin said.

 Another employer participating Thursday, Mack Trucks, has slightly more to fill.